Adverse Information

 For a number of visa pathways, applicants must meet a points test.
 These visas include:

-There are a range of factors that are taken into account in determining whether a person meets the points test, including:
+There are a range of factors that are taken into account in determining whether a person meets the points test, including (but not limited to):

 Prohibited degree of relationship (partner visas)